A Passion for Shoes; and A Passion for Handbags, by Emma Bowd, RPS, 2002

 Hello and welcome to my website – the hub of my creative world.
-From here you can find all you need to know about my work as an author, children’s literacy advocate and founder of the planet-friendly slow fashion social enterprise DEED bags.
+From here you can find all you need to know about my work as an author and children’s literacy advocate.

 Now that WONDERFUL SHOES has officially tip-tapped out into the world, I thought I’d share some behind-the-scenes snippets from myself and co-creator, Tania McCartney – enjoy!